onitwin/spacex_launcher/README.md

 ![Imgur](https://i.imgur.com/qPJ9P44.jpg)
 # Image of complete website
 ![Imgur](https://i.imgur.com/LME2Gmq.jpg)
-# Initial wirefro following brief
+# Initial wireframe following brief
 ![Imgur](https://i.imgur.com/rqrrXbs.jpg)
-#concept of file relationshop
+# Concept of file relationshop

+### Brief was to create a webapp that could pull information from the SpaceX API and display it, as well as filter, reorder and refresh the information

 ## Available Scripts